 If you don’t want to get them the same old thing, then take a look at our genius Fragrance Finder – simply input the name of a scent they already wear, and it’ll give you SIX suggestions of new fragrances to try with similar notes, themes or ‘feel’ about them, all in differing price ranges.
 It REALLY works – just try it for yourself to see!

-2: If you’ve no idea what they like (or want to get them something new)
+2: If you’ve no idea what they like / How to choose fragrance

 Think about how they dress, or the way they decorate their home – this is an excellent indication as to their character, and therefore the style of scent they probably prefer.
 Are there particular materials they’re drawn towards, or colours they normally go for?
 Fragrance, texture and colour and have many qualities in common.